-Matters for Approval For Against Abstain

-1. Approval of Minutes of Previous

-Meeting held on November 8,

-2019

-2. Approval of the Application for

-Additional Listing of up to

-1,706,072,261 primary shares

-from the available authorized

-capital stock

-3. Election of Independent Directors

-a.
-Bartolome Silayan, Jr

-b.
-Imelda C. Tiongson
+Matters for Approval For Against Abstain 1.
+Approval of Minutes of Previous Meeting held on November 8, 2019 2.
+Ratification of the approval on the Purchase of 100% Shareholdings in Wavemaker US Fund Management Holdings, LLC 3.
+Approval on the issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange 4.
+Election of Independent Directors b.
+Bartolome Silayan, Jr c.
+Imelda C. Tiongson 5.
+Amendment of By-Laws to allow electronic distribution of stockholders' meeting materials, participation through remote participation or in absentia and voting in absentia